winfredmwongeli/winfredmwongeli/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm a passionate Computer Science student at Kirinyaga University.<br> I have a keen interest in software development, data analysis, and web technologies. <br>I'm always eager to learn new skills and take on exciting challenges.
+I'm Winfred Mwongeli,  passionate Computer Science student at Kirinyaga University.<br> I have a keen interest in software development, data analysis, and web technologies. <br>I'm always eager to learn new skills and take on exciting challenges.

 # 💻 Tech Stack: